mikkurogue/dagger/README.md

 note: i know the naming scheme sucks, I'll fix it one day (soon tm)

+If you are feeling brave, you can also run the command

+`brew install bigmile-cli`

+However this does not always guarantee you go to the right brew tap, but if you're feeling frisky go right ahead!

 Once this is installed, you can now simply run the cli in the terminal:
 `bigmile-cli`